 During the time when a CP is active (i.e., between the release of the CP and the selection of observations for the pertinent observing cycle), no major changes are permitted in the ROC.
-An exception to the ROC freeze during active CPs may be granted to successful Spitzer Fellowship applicants that are awarded observing time as part of their fellowship.

 11.4 Modification of AORs

 To accommodate the inevitable need of investigators to modify and refine their approved observations, procedures are established to allow for this process.
 The intent of these procedures is to allow adequate flexibility in modifying a Spitzer observing program to maximize the scientific value of an approved observation.
 The guiding principles underlying these procedures are: